Environment Reference

 APP_NAME

-• Purpose - Sets the application name displayed in the UI, browser tab title, and PWA manifest.
+- Purpose - Sets the application name displayed in the UI, browser tab title, and PWA manifest.

-• Required - No.
+- Required - No.

-• When to set it - Set this if you want your deployment to be branded differently from the default Bulwark name.
+Webmail(built-in fallback when not set). - When to set it - Set this if you want your deployment to be branded differently from the default Bulwark name.

 APP_SHORT_NAME

-• Purpose - Short name for the app, used where space is limited (home screen label on mobile, PWA install prompt).
+- Purpose - Short name for the app, used where space is limited (home screen label on mobile, PWA install prompt).

-• Required - No.
+- Required - No.

-• Default - Falls back to APP_NAME if not set.
+- Default - Falls back to

 APP_DESCRIPTION

-• Purpose - Description shown in the PWA manifest (displayed by the OS during install).
+- Purpose - Description shown in the PWA manifest (displayed by the OS during install).

-• Required - No.
+- Required - No.

-• Default - Generic Bulwark description.
+- Default - Generic Bulwark description.

 JMAP_SERVER_URL